grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 We are now ready to launch a new BIG-IP instance.
 We are building this instance with the management network which is virtio and three SR-IOV ports (public, private, and mirroring).
 Mirroring is the name used for the BIG-IP HA network.
 <br/>

-Unfortunately we need to extract the neutron port ID's for the SR-IOV interaces in question and apply them to the `NOVA` boot command.  `NOVA` does not allow you to use common names when applying neutron ports to an instance.
+Unfortunately we need to extract the neutron port ID's for the SR-IOV interfaces in question and apply them to the `NOVA` boot command.  `NOVA` does not allow you to use common names when applying neutron ports to an instance.
 <br/>

 __NOTE:__ The order in which you list the Neutron networks and Neutron ports inside the `NOVA` boot statement is the way in which they will be applied to the instance.
 In this example I will apply the management network, then private-sriov-p1 (int 1.1), then public-sriov-p1 (int 1.2), and finally mirror-sriov-p1 (int 1.3)